Anastasia Shevchenko: Criminal case

 On 31 January, Shevchenko's eldest daughter, Alina, died in Zverev City Hospital.
-She was taken into the intensive care unit two days earlier and the investigator only allowed Shevchenko to visit her a few hours before she passed away.
+She was taken into the intensive care unit two days earlier and the investigator only allowed Shevchenko to visit her a few hours before she died.
 On 1 February, Dmitry Peskov, press secretary to President Vladimir Putin, expressed his condolences at the death of Shevchenko's daughter.

 On 24 January Human Rights Watch condemned persecution of Shevchenko and violation of her right to freedom of expression and association.
 On 25 January Memorial recognized Shevchenko as a prisoner of conscience.
 On 7 February, members of the Presidential Human Rights Council (HRC) and a number of human rights defenders came out in support of Anastasia Shevchenko and Vyacheslav Egorov.
 On the same day, the US Mission to the OSCE expressed concerns over her prosecution.
 On 8 February, the Memorial Human Rights Center, Russia's oldest human rights organization, recognized Anastasia Shevchenko as a victim of political persecution and a political prisoner.
 On 21 February, 12 human rights organisations signed a statement calling for the release of Anastasia Shevchenko as well as other political prisoners in Russia.
 Two US senators also published a statement condemning the Kremlin's persecution of Anastasia Shevchenko.

 On 15 March, the Leninsky District Court of Rostov-on-Don extended Shevchenko's house arrest until 17 June 2019.
 The court also rejected the appeals made by Shevchenko's defense to soften the terms of her house arrest.